What’s around the corner - cash-flow tips to help plan aheadClient Support

-In our recent
+During our recent

 Access to Finance webinar

-Invoice discounting funding issues
+1. Invoice discounting funding issues

-Most agreements of this kind will have recourse arrangements (i.e. remove the ability to finance certain invoices) if they remain unpaid after 90-120 days.
-We would urge you to therefore check your position in this regards and consider the impact his may have on your ability to borrow against your debtor book, as cash shortfalls may occur and additional financial support (potentially via CBILS) may be required.
+Most agreements of this kind will have recourse arrangements (i.e. remove the ability to finance certain invoices) if invoices remain unpaid after 90-120 days.
+We would urge you to therefore check your position in this regards and consider the impact this may have on your ability to borrow against your debtor book, as cash shortfalls may occur and additional financial support (potentially via CBILS) may be required.
 It is worth noting that a number of the invoice finance funders are also now accredited and able to offer CBILS loans

-Working capital erosion
+2. Working capital erosion

-Early CBIL applicants
+3. Early CBIL applicants

-Cash flow modelling
+5. Cash flow modelling for strategic planning